nsivakanthan/minima/_posts/2022-12-12-Neural-Network-from-Scratch.md

 <!--more-->

-Here are the videos that accompany the following material:
+Here are videos that accompany the following material:

 Part 1: The Theory